Serpens66/Stronghold-Crusader-DE-Mods/README.md

 - event types: https://rawra-stronghold-crusader.gitlab.io/shcde-script-extender/api/SHCDESE.EventAPI.Buildings.BuildStructureEventArgs.html

 ## Building:
 They all have a build.bat file.
-You have need to adjust them to your paths though and need the required programs installed.
+You need to adjust them to your paths though and need the required programs installed.

 ## Other Mods:
 - https://gitlab.com/rawra-stronghold-crusader/shcde-fixes